iuriikomarov/strictts/README.md

 }
 ```

-and define project-specific options.

-`tsconfig.json` does not define any options from [project](https://www.typescriptlang.org/tsconfig#Basic_Options_6172) and [module resolution](https://www.typescriptlang.org/tsconfig#Module_Resolution_Options_6174) sections since usually they are related mostly to project layout and JS/TS stack legacy.

-`tsconfig-project.json` is a recommended place to go if you start pure TS project aimed ES2019 runtimes.
+and define project-specific options (take `tsconfig-project.json` as default). `tsconfig-project.json` is a recommended place to go if you start pure TS project aimed ES2019 runtimes.

 I'm working on the [React.js UI framework](https://ui.poptop.uk.com/latest/) using TypeScript compiler configured with these defaults.
 The project contains more than 20k lines of code and thrown **zero** runtime exceptions (from ES2019-compliant environments) for more than six months in production.